StakeTake/disk-space-announces/README.md

-#This script is a Python program that utilizes the Discord API to send messages with information about the disk usage and server IP address to a designated Discord channel.
+This script is a Python program that utilizes the Discord API to send messages with information about the disk usage and server IP address to a designated Discord channel.
-apt install python3-pip screen wget -y pip3 install discord psutil requests sudo mkdir $HOME/diskspaceann wget -O $HOME/diskspaceann/diskspaceann.py "https://raw.githubusercontent.com/StakeTake/disk-space-announces/main/diskspaceann.py"
-Specify in it the token of your discord bot and the channel on your discord server to which the bot will send messages nano $HOME/diskspaceann/diskspaceann.py screen -S diskspaceann python3 $HOME/diskspaceann/diskspaceann.py
-CTRL+A+D

 Installing required packages
 apt install python3-pip screen wget -y: Installs Python3, pip3, screen and wget.
 Installing required Python packages